caiannello/Pugputer6309/Hardware/Backplane/README.md

 fabrication cost will be much cheaper since the layer count is halved.

-If there is interest in keeping the design flat, I'm thinking of making a backplane with right-angle card-edge connectors, but again, it might be much more expensive to make.
+If there is interest in keeping the design flat, I'm thinking of making a backplane with right-angle connectors laid end-to-end, but again, it would be significantly more expensive to fabricate.
 ```
 ![layout](https://raw.githubusercontent.com/caiannello/Pugputer6309/main/Hardware/Backplane/Backplane%20Layout.png)